luanferreiradev/seminar-for-database-laboratory/README.md

 # seminar-for-database-laboratory
 Repository for the Database Lab seminar, containing projects, SQL scripts, and supporting materials for practicing and learning relational database concepts.
+The data contained here is for testing purposes only.